 But other cities know better.

-[THESE DATA HAVE BEEN UPDATED SINCE THIS POST ORIGINALLY APPEARED] Compare the rates at which children are taken from their parents and their surrounding counties and the rate of removal Los Angeles is third highest, more than 40 percent above the ten-city average, even when rates of child poverty are factored in.
+[THESE DATA HAVE BEEN UPDATED SINCE THIS POST ORIGINALLY APPEARED] Compare the rates at which children are taken from their parents in America’s ten largest cities and their surrounding counties and the rate of removal Los Angeles is third highest, more than 40 percent above the ten-city average, even when rates of child poverty are factored in.
 The rate of removal in Los Angeles is well over double the rate in New York City.

 Anybody have any evidence (not competing horror stories, actual evidence, please) that Los Angeles children are well over twice as safe?
 The rate of removal in Los Angeles is more than triple the rate in metropolitan Chicago – where independent court-appointed monitors say that, as foster care has been drastically reduced, child safety has improved.